SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AutomaticReferenceCounting.rst

 which takes a ``name`` argument and (if desired) a ``text`` argument to initialize a new element.
-The class also defines a deinitializer, which prints a message to show when a ``HTMLElement`` instance is being deallocated.
+The class also defines a deinitializer, which prints a message to show when an ``HTMLElement`` instance is deallocated.

 Here's how you use the ``HTMLElement`` class to create and print a new instance:

-.. testcode:: strongReferenceCyclesInClosures
+.. testcode:: strongReferenceCyclesForClosures

    -> var paragraph: HTMLElement? = HTMLElement(name: "p", text: "hello, world")
-   << // paragraph : HTMLElement? = C4REPL11HTMLElement (has 3 children)
+   << // paragraph : HTMLElement? = C4REPL11HTMLElement (has 4 children)
    -> println(paragraph!.asHTML())
    <- <p>hello, world</p>